mlabs-haskell/casper-examples/voting-dapp/README.md

 ```
 make deploy-via-livenet
 ```

-If everything went OK you should see output like this:
+If everything went OK, you should see output like this:

 ```
 💁  INFO : Deploying "governor.wasm".